cap-js/docs/tools/cds-cli.md

 ## *cds init*

-Use `cds init` to create new projects
+Use `cds init` to create new projects.

 ## *cds add*